nipy/nibabel/doc/source/devel/make_release.rst

     For example 'upstream/1.0.0.dev' means "development start
     for upcoming version 1.0.0.

     This tag is used in the Makefile rules to create development snapshot releases to create proper versions for those.
-The will name the last available annotated tag, the number of commits since that, and an abbrevated SHA1.
+The version derives its name from the last available annotated tag, the number of commits since that, and an abbrevated SHA1.
 See the docs of ``git describe`` for more info.

     Please take a look at the Makefile rules ``devel-src``, ``devel-dsc`` and ``orig-src``.